RFK Jr. disqualified from New York ballot over false residence claim, judge rules

 Judge Christina Ryba ruled that Kennedy's claim of a New York address as his "place of residence" was a "false statement," concluding that it was evident he had no plans to move back to the Empire State and said he only listed the location for political gain.
 Ryba's ruling is expected to be appealed by the Aug.
 15 deadline.
 If her ruling is upheld, it would bar Kennedy from the New York ballot and potentially spark challenges in other states where he used a New York suburban address to collect signatures.

-"The overwhelming credible evidence introduced at trial established that Kennedy's connections with the … 84 Croton Lake Road address existed only on paper and were maintained for the sole purpose of maintaining his voter registration and political standing in the State of New York," Ryba wrote.
+"The overwhelming credible evidence introduced at trial established that Kennedy's connections with the [New York] address existed only on paper and were maintained for the sole purpose of maintaining his voter registration and political standing in the State of New York," Ryba wrote.

 Last week in court, Kennedy testified that he has considered New York his home since childhood and intended to return.
 He explained that he temporarily moved to California in 2014 to live with his wife and that he is currently renting a room at a woman's home in New York.

 Barbara Moss, the woman who owns the home, testified that Kennedy paid her $500 a month for the room.
-She added that Kennedy had spent only one night at suburban address and that she received the first rental payment from him on May 20 of this year.
+She added that Kennedy had spent only one night at the home and that she received the first rental payment from him on May 20 of this year.

+In a statement, the Kennedy campaign condemned "the openly partisan ruling" and vowed to continue the legal fight.

+"The ruling came in spite of the fact that Kennedy is registered to vote in New York, New York has been his primary residence since 1964, he pays taxes in New York, he has a New York driver's license, his legal license and law practice is in New York, and his falconry license and other recreational licenses are in New York," the statement said.

 The lawsuit against Kennedy is backed by Clear Choice Action, a Democrat-aligned super PAC that's working to hinder third-party candidates in the presidential election.